Azure/azure-sdk-for-c/sdk/samples/iot/README.md

 1. Compile the code:

-    - Enter the directory `/azure-sdk-for-c/cmake`.
-If it does not exist, please create it.
+    - From the sdk root, create a build directory (eg `/build`).
+Change directory into your build directory.
     - Build the directory structure and the samples:

       ```bash